Musk feuds with Apple over Twitter advertising

 Apple has mostly stopped advertising on Twitter.
 Do they hate free speech in America?— Elon Musk (@elonmusk) November 28, 2022

-He appealed directly to Apple's CEO - asking "What's going on here @tim_cook?"
+He appealed directly to Apple's CEO - asking: "What's going on here @tim_cook?"

-The owner of the social media platform also claimed Apple had threatened to withhold Twitter from its App Store, but did not say why.
+The owner of the social media platform also claimed Apple had threatened to withhold Twitter from its app store, but did not say why.

+Apple has also threatened to withhold Twitter from its App Store, but won’t tell us why— Elon Musk (@elonmusk) November 28, 2022

+Mr Musk, who purchased Twitter for $44bn last month, is under pressure as some companies halt spending.

-Mr Musk has said he wants to make money for Twitter by turning it into a paid subscription service but for now the vast majority of Twitter's revenue comes from advertising.
+He has said he hopes to make money by turning Twitter verification into a paid subscription service, but currently the vast majority of the site's revenue comes from advertising.

 Companies including Cheerios maker General Mills and Volkswagen are among the firms that have halted their spending in recent weeks.